Now-AI-Foundry/Integration-Training/README.md

 - Create a Scheduled Job
 - Periodically fetch records from the API
 - Update a ServiceNow table with the latest data

+### Exercise 6: Dashboard Integration (Single Object Response)
+- Call the GET /summary endpoint
+- Parse the single JSON object (not an array)
+- Display the statistics on a ServiceNow dashboard or homepage widget
+- Practice accessing nested properties (status_breakdown, category_breakdown)

 ## Testing Without ServiceNow